darkrai069/Subdomain-Recon/README.md

   7. Waybackurls
   8. Whatweb

-## TO BE EXECUTED IN "ROOT DIRECTORY !!!"
+### THE SCRIPT TO BE EXECUTED IN "ROOT DIRECTORY !!!"